 Parameters Description Channel Select the channel on which to look for the firmware update files.
 The options are Development, Beta, and Released.
 The default channel option is Released.
 Check for update Click to check for available updates.
+Available Firmware Displays a list of firmware that is available on the server.
+Select the firmware from this list and click Update now to upgrade or downgrade the firmware.
+Force Upgrade Check this box for forceful upgrade or downgrade of the firmware version.
+Update now Click Update now to download the firmware selected in the Available Firmware list.

-Table 10-1 DOTA using Lantronix Server
+Table 10-2 DOTA using Lantronix Server